 Article Content

 Competitive Advantage increasingly emphasizes logistics and driving value throughout the supply chain.
-Monitoring, controlling, and evaluating the supply chain has a significant impact on the business model’s alignment, efficiency, and ability to drive value.
+Monitoring, controlling, and evaluating the supply chain significantly impacts the business model’s alignment.
+It enhances efficiency and drives value.
+It enhances efficiency and drives value.

-Outsourcing of components within the value chain is only advised when the competencies are not central to the business’ product/ service offerings and thus do not represent a key differentiator in the market.
+Outsourcing of components within the value chain is only advised when the competencies are not central to the business’ product.
+They should not be essential to the service offerings.
+They should not represent a key differentiator in the market.

-Core competencies that differentiate one business’ product/ service offerings from competitors should not be outsourced as this diminishes the business’ competitive advantage and can create an unhealthy dependency on outside vendors.
+Core competencies that differentiate one business’ product or service offerings from competitors should not be outsourced.
+Outsourcing them diminishes the business’ competitive advantage.
+It can also create an unhealthy dependency on outside vendors.

 Product Supply Chain

-If a business’ core competency rests on data as a service (DaaS) the competencies for research, data analysis, collection, and reporting should not be outsourced.
+If a business’ core competency rests on data as a service (DaaS), the company must retain research, data analysis, and collection competencies internally.
+The business should keep these competencies in-house.
+The reporting function should also be retained internally.
+These competencies should not be outsourced.
+These core functions are integral to the business.

 Digital Services Supply Chain

-Outsourcing any of these competencies can diminish the business’ competitive advantage but also lend to these internal competencies diminishing over time.
+Outsourcing any of these competencies can diminish the business’ competitive advantage.
+It can also cause these internal competencies to diminish over time.

 Understanding this is crucial when building a business’ competitive advantage, strategic vision, and asset development efforts.